niraj-desai-2909/burr/docs/concepts/parallelism.rst

 Overview
 ========

-Burr allows you to define parallel actions by expanding a single action into multiple individual actions or subgraphs which will execute them all and joining the results.
+Apache Burr allows you to define parallel actions by expanding a single action into multiple individual actions or subgraphs which will execute them all and joining the results.
 This is a simple `map-reduce <https://en.wikipedia.org/wiki/MapReduce>`_ pattern.

 Currently, Burr has two separate APIs for building parallel applications -- higher level (use this first), and lower level.